 John Allen Chau

 (1991-2018) of Vancouver, WA, was a U.S. graduate of Oral Roberts University (ORU), an evangelical Christian missionary, and a soccer coach.
-He was profoundly motivated by his faith and his missionary training to try to reach some of the isolated peoples of the world who have never been contacted by Christianity missionaries, and thus have never been exposed to Christianity.
+He was profoundly motivated by his faith and his missionary training to try to reach some of the isolated peoples of the world who have never been contacted by Christian missionaries, and thus have never been exposed to Christianity.
 Many evangelical Christians believe that if a person does not trust Jesus Christ as Lord and Savior while living on Earth, they will be automatically sent to Hell after death, even if they have never heard of Jesus, Christianity, or the Bible.

 As a teenager, he felt that his life work was to convert the Sentinelese people to Christianity.
 They are a small group of hunter-gatherers who emigrated from west coast of Africa perhaps as long as 60 millennia ago!
 11 They are also referred to as the Sentineli and North Sentinel Islanders.
 They have been called "the last Stone Age tribe" 10 and "the most isolated tribe in the world."
 11 They settled in North Sentinel Island, which is part of the Indian territory of the Andaman and Nicobar Islands, an archipelago in the Bay of Bengal.
-It is located to the East of India and to the West of Myanmar.
-Today, estimates of the total population of the Sentinelese have ranged from many dozens to a few hundred people.
-They speak a unique language that is unknown to all outsiders.
+The island is located to the East of India and to the West of Myanmar.
+Today, estimates of the total population of the Sentinelese have ranged from about a dozen to a few hundred people.
+7 They speak a unique language that is unknown to everyone else in the world.

 During 1967, T.N.
-Pandit was in charge of the Anthropological Survey at India's office in the Andaman and Nicobar islands.
+Pandit was in charge of the Indian Anthropological Survey in the Andaman and Nicobar islands.
 He led a group of about 20 visitors to the island.
-During the first visit, the Sentilelese hid from them in trees.
+During the first visit, the Sentilelese hid in trees.
 During later visits, his team was aggressively warned off by the tribe.
 But in 1991, the Sentinelese were more open and friendly.
 They accepted gifts of coconuts and metal tools.
 1